quil-lang/quil/spec/Quil.md

 Each frame has a phase which is tracked throughout the program.
 Initially the phase starts out as 0.
 It may be set or shifted up and down.

-The phase must be a floating point real number.
+The phase must be a rational real number.
 There is also support for shifted the phase based on some expression, as long as that expression returns a real number.

 Example:
 ```
-SET-PHASE 0 "rf" pi/2
+SET-PHASE 0 "1q" pi/2

-SHIFT-PHASE 0 "rf" -pi
+SHIFT-PHASE 0 "1q" -pi
-SHIFT-PHASE 0 "rf" %theta*2/pi
+SHIFT-PHASE 0 "1q" %theta*2/pi
 ```

 **Scale**